 Introduction to The Right Estate Plan for You

 Before you can make the right estate plan for your family and situation, you have to know some basics about the subject.
 Mid Oregon has hosted Estate Planning Workshops for years, we understand how crucial this is to financial well-being.
-We hope to help you answer the question, why is Estate Planning Important?
+We want to help you answer the question, why is Estate Planning Important?

 When a person dies owning property, that property has to go to somebody, somehow.
 Any competent adult can arrange his or her affairs to choose “who gets what.”
 The process of making those decisions is a minimal definition of estate planning.
 A good estate plan provides a legal and practical mechanism to dispose of your property after death in a way that fulfills your wishes and the needs of your survivors, while minimizing taxes.